Read through this list of frequently asked questions to learn more

 contact us at 651.638.6208 or send an email to firstname.lastname@example.org.

-Full payment for Interim/Spring Semester is due on January 15th.
+Full payment for interim/spring semester is due January 15th.

-Full payment for Summer School is due on the first day of classes.
+Full payment for summer school is due on the first day of summer school.

-Yes, Bethel offers a Semester Payment Plan.
-This payment plan option is offered ONLY to College of Arts & Sciences students.
+plan is not offered for summer school.
 For details about the Semester Payment Plan read through our payment plan option.

 Yes, students can pay online through Blink > Student Services tab > My Bethel Account > Make a Payment.
 This will take you to the Touchnet/Bill-Pay site.
 Click "Make a Payment" and follow the prompts.

-Around the 17th of each month, an email will be sent to every student's Bethel email address alerting them that the Bethel University Online Monthly Statement is available to view, with access instructions.
-Monthly statements will not be mailed to the home address.
+Around the 17th of each month, an email will be sent to the student's Bethel email address alerting them that their Online Monthly Statement is available to view with access instructions.
+The monthly statements will not be mailed to the home address.
 Students are responsible to forward monthly statement information to parents or others who are helping to pay their bill.
+If enrolled in a Semester Payment Plan, the monthly statements will not reflect specific information regarding the payment plan, such as due dates and monthly installment amounts.
+Specific information regarding the Semester Payment Plan will be found on the Touchnet/Bill-Pay site.
+However, an email will be sent each time a transaction occurs on the student account.

 A student can authorize a parent, spouse, or another person to view their account, enroll in a Semester Payment Plan and/or make online payments.
 Visit Authorized Users for further instructions.